 Create an Account

-For non-ACS surgeon members, please purchase the one-year subscription to begin the registration process.
+The SSR is available to non-ACS surgeon members for an annual subscription fee of $299.
+Please purchase the one-year subscription to begin the registration process.
 Once you have purchased the one-year subscription, you will receive an e-mail confirmation.
 Activation to the SSR will require one business day.
 You will receive an e-mail notification when your account is activated with instructions on next steps.

 If you have already registered for the Surgeon Specific Registry, log in to the system and enter your cases.
 You only need to register once.